acts-project/acts/docs/core/propagation.md

 ## Steppers

-Acts also provides a variety of stepper implementations.
+ACTS also provides a variety of stepper implementations.
 Since these in general can work very differently internally, the state itself is not the main interface to the steppers.
 Instead, all steppers provide a common API, to that we can pass instances of the stepper state.
 This allows a generic and template-based design even for very different steppers:

 ```c++
 template<typename propagator_state_t, typename stepper_t>